OFFERS! offer image Get Expert-crafted assignments

 3. Be able to critically evaluate the management of risk and provide professionally appropriate advice to those responsible for governance

-4. Understand how to critically examine the impact of the business environment on risk with regard to legislation, policy and industry changes
+4. Understand how to critically examine the impact of the business environment on risk regarding legislation, policy and industry changes

 5. Be able to critically evaluate the impact of organisational conduct, behaviours and culture on risk management practices.